Chewbaccins/benchmarks/README.md

 # benchmarks
 ---
 ### Hol
-instructions inside, results are given in GFlops
+Instructions inside, results are given in GFlops

 ---
 ### Fft
 Instructions inside, results are given in GFlops